starfi5h/DSP_Mod/BulletTime/README.md

 Reduce game speed to lower the calculation workload and improve FPS in the late game.
 This adjustment affects everything except the mecha, which will continue at normal speed.
 The control slider is available in the in-game performance statistics panel.
 When speed is set to 0, the game will enter pause mode, and game ticks and factories will stop.
+Unlike tactical pause mode, mecha can move freely in this pause mode (similar to Sandevistan in 2077)

 ### Background autosave
 Run autosave on a background thread to prevent game freezes.